 Before the crowd of some 4,000 people, Longley claimed that he had only killed eight men.
 Before Brown sent him down to his death, Longley held up his hand, saying:

 “I deserved this fate.
 It is a debt I have owed for a wild and reckless life.
 So long, everybody!”

 Then he nodded to the executioner and was sent downward through the trap to his death.

-However, as fate would have it, a novice hangman cut Longley too much slack and he landed feet first beneath the gallows, extending his life for the few minutes it took to correct the embarrassing situation.
-Immediately the sheriff and several of the guards rushed downwards and held Bill’s feet off the ground so the rope could strangle him.
+However, as fate would have it, a novice hangman cut Longley too much slack, and he landed feet first beneath the gallows, extending his life for the few minutes it took to correct the embarrassing situation.
+Immediately the sheriff and several guards rushed downwards and held Bill’s feet off the ground so the rope could strangle him.

 The Galveston Daily News on October 12, 1878, described the hanging:

 “The black cap was drawn, the rope adjusted, the words “All ready” given, and at 2:37, the drop fell.
 The body fell eight feet, as was intended.
 The rope slipped on the beam, and the body continued until the feet touched the earth, when Sheriff Brown and an aid caught and raised it up and refastened it, leaving the body properly suspended.
 Two moans escaped the lips, the arms and feet were raised three times, and after hanging eleven and one-half minutes, life was pronounced extinct.

 Bill Longley’s life is best summarized by the historical marker that identifies his grave.